 Comparing Genres

 Genres can also affect these conversions.
 A young adult novel might be around 60,000 words, often resulting in a 200 to 250-page book, considering the genre’s trend towards slightly larger fonts and spacing.
-On the other hand, a dense academic work with the same word count could have a higher amount of pages due to the inclusion of charts, graphs, and footnotes, demonstrating the difference in how content type influences the relationship between how many words and how many pages are.
+On the other hand, a dense academic work with the same word count could have a higher number of pages due to the inclusion of charts, graphs, and footnotes, demonstrating the difference in how content type influences the relationship between how many words and how many pages are.

 Self-Publishing and Its Impact on Page Count